 First presented are basic performance measures where performance is presented as the average number of cycles per task over all tasks executed in the simulation run.
 The charts show the performance for three vector lengths and various shared memory access times for the two cases of interest.
-In Figure 6 reads are non-blocking, modeling behaivoir of an L2 shared cache; In Figure 7 reads are blocking, with suspension of the task and swapping procesor state to run an alternative task.
+In Figure 5 reads are nonblocking, modeling behaivoir of an L2 shared cache; In Figure 6 reads are blocking, with suspension of the task and swapping procesor state to run an alternative task.
 This models a main memory where the fine-grain task management of the Fresh Breeze architecture serves to provide help with latency tolerance, even for typical main memory access times.
 In all of these runs a system having 40 processors and 64 independent shared memory units was simulated.

 The best performance shown in these runs achieves an average of 200 cycles per task.
 Using the numbers of leaf and non-leaf tasks from the table and the corresponding counts of adds and multiplies, the number of operations per task for vectors of length 16^5 is 30.0.
-For a processor operating at a 500 MHz clock rate, this corresponds to a performance of (30 500)/200 = 75 million operations per second per processor or 3000 MOPS for the set of 40 processors.
+For a processor operating at a 500 MHz clock rate, this corresponds to a performance of (30500)/200 = 75 million operations per second per processor or 3000 MOPS for the set of 40 processors.

-Figure 7: Blocking read scenario: system cycles per task.
+Fig. 6: Blocking read scenario: system cycles per task.

-In addition to average performance, the simulations have demonstrated the ability of hardwaresupported work stealing.
-Figures 8 and 9 show how well the task processing load is distributed over the 40 processors for the three vectors lengths.
+In addition to average performance, the simulations have demonstrated the effectiveness of hardware-supported work stealing.
+Figures 7 show how well the task processing load is distributed over the 40 processors for the Main Memory model.
+Similar results were obtained for the L2 Cache simulations, although load distribution was slightly less effective for vectors of length 16^4 .